 Apply or renew online

-To get a 16+ Travel Card you must:
+To get a Kent 16+ Travel Card you must:

-- live in a house that pays Council Tax to a Kent council
+- live in a house that pays Council Tax to Kent County Council

 - attend a participating school, college or work-based learning provider.